 But you are lucky here.
 Europe is one of the main transportation hubs worldwide thanks to its geographical location.
 Hence, no matter if you bring your household goods by sea, air, or land, you won’t experience any difficulty.

-Hence, make sure to check beforehand what you can and what you cannot bring to Spain, and also with are the maximum quantities.
+Hence, make sure to check beforehand what you can and cannot bring to Spain, and also with are the maximum quantities.

 But what happens if you also want to travel with your pet?
 The process is completely simple.